Core Features

 5. Component Library Management: Centralized Management of Multiple Collection Component Types

 The component library is the resource pool for monitoring, logging, CMDB, and other collection components, supporting component creation, configuration, and version management to cover full-stack collection scenarios.
+Components are registered uniquely by "operating system + CPU architecture + name", supporting separate maintenance of x86_64 and ARM64 versions for the same collector, with runtime matching by actual node architecture and fallback to generic definitions.

 Core Features